danielzhaotongliu/MALTrendsWeb/README.md

 [![License: MIT](https://img.shields.io/github/license/vintasoftware/django-react-boilerplate.svg)](LICENSE.txt)

 # MALTrendsWeb
+Django/React/Postgres build of a web app to display MyAnimeList scores over time.

 ## About
 A [Django](https://www.djangoproject.com/) project boilerplate/template with lots of state of the art libraries and tools like: